Dr Richard Coulton, BA (Oxford) MA PhD (London)

 - landscape, horticulture, and georgic in eighteenth century Britain

-- the cultural, social, and imaginative life of the metropolis, London in particular
+- the cultural, social, and imaginative life of the global metropolis, London in particular

 Recent and On-Going Research:

 Alongside these thematic research interests, I am keen to examine and understand the impact of digital and electronic tools and methods upon the humanities.
-Stealing Books in Eighteenth-Century London explicitly exploits an online resource, Old Bailey Online, and incorporates a methodological statement that details the search, analysis, and documentation processes that underpin the project.
-Going forward, I plan to maintain and develop an active practice in and intellectual scrutiny of such digital research.
+Stealing Books in Eighteenth-Century London explicitly exploits an online resource, Old Bailey Online [https://www.oldbaileyonline.org/], and incorporates a methodological statement that details the search, analysis, and documentation processes that underpin the project.
+In the last couple of years I have developed undergraduate modules in digital humanities methods.
+The most ambitious of these, Digitizing Eighteenth-Century Literature, aims to generate with students a co-curated digital facsimile and critical edition of Laurence Sterne’s A Sentimental Journey (1768).

 ''The Darling of the Temple-Coffee-House Club': Science, Sociability and Satire in Early Eighteenth-Century London', Journal for Eighteenth Century Studies, 35 (2012), 43-65